Andre-lab/evodock/README.md

 ```

 The input for --file has to be the the monomeric input file generated from EvoDOCK and the input for --symmetry_file has to be the output symmetry file from EvoDOCK.
 5 cycles are recommended.

+## Examples Workflows for different docking scenarios

+### Global assembly docking
+This section describes what a user needs to do to go from AFM predictions to full EvoDOCK prediction

 ## Differential Evolution Algorithm